Clinical Medicine

 Credits 0.5

-This course was designed to help osteopathic medical students promote better interprofessional collaboration by increasing understanding of the practice of other members of the healthcare team.
-Building on the COREG courses from their matriculation year, students’ familiarity with concepts from the Interprofessional Education Collaborative (I.P.E.C.) will be reviewed.
-Students will observe one of the provider-student teams in the Midwestern Clinics for 2 hours.
-Students will be expected to interview the professionals and create a 5-minute vlog about their experience.
-Students will review several lectures created by support staff in the various clinics to better understand the multiple roles involved in running a health organization.
+This course is designed to help osteopathic medical students promote interprofessional collaboration by gaining understanding of the practice of other members of the healthcare team.
+Building on the COREG courses from their matriculation year, concepts from the Interprofessional Education Collaborative (I.P.E.C.) will be reviewed.
+Students are assigned to either observe a provider-student team in the Midwestern Clinics or participate in a HOME interprofessional activity.
+All students will interview the professionals they worked with and, depending on the experience they were assigned, prepare either a vlog or descriptive reflection summarizing the information they gather.
+Students also will review online lectures recorded by support staff in the various clinics to further student understanding of the diverse roles of healthcare team members involved in running a health organization.

 CLMDG 1662: Interprofessional Collaboration Experience II